nsol-nmsu/nest/README.md

 ./waf --run "scratch/core_to_ns3_scenario --topo=imn2ns3/CORE-XML-files/sample1.xml"
 ```

-Program supports generating traffic flow using a simple XML Schema.
+This program supports generating traffic flow using a simple XML Schema.
-Examples of the schema exists inside the `*/ns-3.25/imn2ns3/apps-files/` directory.
+Examples of the schema exist inside the `*/ns-3.25/imn2ns3/apps-files/` directory.

-Program also supports NS2 mobility scripts.
+This program also supports NS2 mobility scripts.
 *Note:* Node ID for NS3 nodes will differ as they are assigned at the time  they are
 created.
 The NS2 script used for CORE will have be to altered to mirror this change.
 A map is given every time the topology finishes being created to help identify the changes.